perak/kitchen-site/files/api_reference.md

 title | string | Application title
 meta\_title | string | Default meta\_title for pages without meta\_title
 meta\_description | string | Default meta\_description for pages without meta\_description
-frontend | string | "bootstrap3" or "semantic-ui".
-Default: "bootstrap3". "semantic-ui" is not yet fully implemented. theme | string | Visual theme name.
+frontend | string | "bootstrap3", "semantic-ui" or "materialize".
+Default: "bootstrap3". "semantic-ui" and "materialize" are not yet fully implemented. theme | string | Visual theme name.
 With "bootstrap" frontend theme can be "flat-ui" or one of bootswatch themes: "bootswatch-amelia", "bootswatch-cerulean", "bootswatch-cosmo", "bootswatch-cyborg", "bootswatch-darkly", "bootswatch-flatly", "bootswatch-journal", "bootswatch-lumen", "bootswatch-paper", "bootswatch-readable", "bootswatch-simplex", "bootswatch-slate", "bootswatch-spacelab", "bootswatch-superhero", "bootswatch-united", "bootswatch-yeti" footer\_text | string | Text to show in page footer roles | array of string | List of user roles for applications with user account system.
 There are two predefined roles "nobody" and "owner" (see collection object for more info).